openjdk/jdk/doc/building.md

 least at the time of this writing) results in completely unsigned binaries that should still work fine for development and debugging purposes.
 On aarch64, the Xcode linker will apply a default "adhoc" signing, without any entitlements.
-Such a build will not allow being attached to or dumping core.
+Such a build does not allow dumping core files.

 The default mode "auto" will try for `hardened` signing if the debug level is `release` and either the default identity or the specified identity is valid.